wessenstam/demoguide/docs/srvpam/mod2/mod2.md

     2. What is your favorite car brand?: BMW
     3. What is your favorite color?: Red
     4. Color?: Red
-    5. Email challenge will go the email user@thylab.local.
+    5. Email challenge will go the email user@delinealabs.local.
 Open the MS Mail app and click the link **Continue..** or copy the numerical code mentioned

 ### Conclusion

 The two described scenarios are solved by the configuration that has been made in the Server PAM solution.
 Users that are allowed to login can login, but will be normal user.
-The user@thylab.local account has been give three commands that the user can run with elevated privileges.
+The user@delinealabs.local account has been give three commands that the user can run with elevated privileges.

 !!!
 Note
     To test this more, try to run any other command, example ``dzdo yum update -y``, and see that the command is being blocked by the system.
 Also any sudo commands, ``sudo yum update -y`` as example, are blocked as the user is not in the so called **sudoers file**